-Over the past 19 months, our Manager and its affiliates have had access to approximately \$5.5 billion of potential loan opportunities.
+From January 1, 2020 to November 1, 2021, our Manager and its affiliates have had access to approximately \$9.4 billion of potential loan opportunities.
 We believe we are well positioned to take advantage of the supply and demand imbalance that exists in the market.
 As the cannabis industry continues to evolve and to the extent that additional states legalize cannabis, the demand for capital continues to increase as operators seek to enter and build out new markets.
 We provide borrowers an institutional and flexible alternative for financing.
 As we continue to grow our equity base, we believe we can commit to additional transactions with strong risk-adjusted returns to diversify our portfolio and act as a lead agent on larger deals that we can syndicate.

-We intend to primarily focus on cannabis industry operators with strong collateral, in the form of real estate, equipment, licenses, and other assets owned by the borrower.
+We intend to primarily focus on cannabis industry operators with strong collateral, in the form of real estate, equipment, value associated with licenses and/or other assets owned by the borrower to the extent permitted by applicable laws and the regulations governing such borrowers.
 Our Manager will regularly evaluate loans and we currently retain an independent third-party valuation firm to provide input on the valuation of unquoted assets, which our Manager considers along with various other subjective and objective factors when making any such evaluation.
 The collateral underlying our loans is located in states in the U.S. that we believe have attractive regulatory environments for companies operating in the cannabis industry, economic conditions and commercial real estate fundamentals.